microsoft/azurelinux-tutorials/build-in-container/README.md

 Optional arguments <br />
   --mariner_dir             directory to use for Mariner artifacts (SPECS, toolkit, ..).
 Default is the current directory <br />
+  --RPM_repo_file           Path to a custom repo file.
+Please see [here](./README.md#sample-custom-repo) for sample custom repo file  <br />
+  --RPM_storage             URL of Azure blob storage to install RPMs from <br />
+  --disable_mariner_repo    Disable default Mariner RPM repos.
+They are enabled by default <br />
 </pre>

 - 'tool_dir' refers to the directory of the build-in-container tool <br/>